top of page

 How to Start Using These Expressions Naturally

-Reading expressions is one thing.
-Using them confidently in real conversations is another.
-The key is exposure and practice in context — not just memorization.
-When you hear a native French speaker use one of these phrases, note the tone, the situation, and the reaction of those around them.
+Reading expressions is one thing — using them confidently in real conversations is another.
+When you hear a native French speaker use one of these phrases, note the tone, the situation, and the reaction around them.
 That context is what makes an expression feel natural rather than forced.

-Learning French is not just about passing a test or ticking a box.
-It is about feeling at home — in the bakery, at the doctor's office, with your neighbours.
-These 10 expressions are your starting point.
-Keep listening, keep practicing, and do not be afraid to try them out in real life.
+Keep listening, keep practicing, and don't be afraid to try them out in real life.
 Even if you stumble, French speakers will almost always appreciate the effort.

-Ready to go beyond expressions?
-Our French lessons online are designed exactly for expats like you — learn at your own pace, with personalized guidance tailored to your goals.
+Ready to go further?
+Our French MasterCourses and private lessons online are designed exactly for expats like you.

 À bientôt !